 Solomon Islands, Maryland

 Another recommendation from Galstyan, weekend trippers from the Baltimore and D.C. areas head to this picturesque boating mecca on Chesapeake Bay for summer excursions and seafood.
-Once a hub for the construction of fishing ships, more than 2,000 people make Solomons (as the locals call it) their home year-round.
+Once a hub for the construction of fishing ships, more than 2,200 people make Solomons (as the locals call it) their home year-round.
 Condos, townhouses and gated marina communities make popular homes for retirees here, many with water views.
-A recent listing for a 1,500-square-foot condo with partial water views was priced at $379,000.

 Thirty miles from Boise, Caldwell is considered part of the Boise metro area but makes an attractive alternative for those feeling put off by the explosive popularity of Idaho’s capital.
 Recommended by Jeff Mains, CEO of Champion Leadership Group, Caldwell beckons with vineyards and wineries of the Sunnyslope Wine Trail, college town vibes and a welcoming downtown area that hosts plenty of events throughout the year.
 With low property taxes, Caldwell’s cost of living is less than in Boise ($1,986 vs. $2,215).
 Get there quick, though — Caldwell has also been named one of the fastest growing cities in the U.S.